 Be careful what you do and say.
 Remember that you are a representative of your agency, in all of your dealings with clients, families, other professionals and peers.

 Client Complaint Procedure

 The client should be encouraged to discuss his/her concern or complaint with the staff most directly involved with him or her and every effort should be made to resolve the concern at this level.
-If resolution cannot be reached, or the client is not comfortable with discussing the issue directly, the matter may be directed to the next supervisory level, or the Kinark Ombudsman.
+If resolution cannot be reached, or the client is not comfortable with discussing the issue directly, the matter may be directed to the next supervisory level.

 Conflicts of Interest – Other Employment

-Kinark, through the Vice-President, HR in consultation with the Chief Executive Officer will consider each conflict or potential conflict on a case-by-case basis.
+Kinark, in consultation with the Chief Executive Officer, will consider each conflict or potential conflict on a case-by-case basis.
 This will be done while taking into consideration the best interests of Kinark and its clients.
 Efforts will be made to co-operate with employees in dealing with any problems that may arise.
 All disclosures will be treated as confidential between the employees involved and the supervisor, Vice-President, HR Services, Chief Executive Officer, and the Board of Directors.

 All applications for consideration of a conflict of interest situation must be submitted before proceeding with either employment or volunteer opportunities outside of the current Kinark employment relationship.